-If a batter hits a home run over the fence,3 he has the option of running the bases but is not required to do so.
+If a batter hits a home run over the fence,2 the batter and all runners are credited with a run, and all runners shall exit the bases.

-- 2. Legacy Division exception: Legacy Division allows for a courtesy runner for a batter who cannot reach first base on his/her own.
-Any player is permitted to run as a courtesy runner from home plate but the managers of both teams must agree and the umpire must be notified before the start of the game.
-The courtesy runner should be the same player running from home plate for the same batter when possible. - 3.
+- 1 Legacy Division exception: Legacy Division allows for a courtesy runner for a batter who cannot reach first base on his/her own.
+Any player is permitted to run as a courtesy runner from home plate, but the managers of both teams must agree, and the umpire must be notified before the start of the game.
+The courtesy runner should be the same player running from home plate for the same batter when possible. - 2.
 (Legacy Division only) The first time a batter hits the ball over the outfield fence, it will be credited as a home run.
 The second time the same batter hits the ball over the fence, it will be credited as a double.
 The third time (and any additional times) the same batter hits the ball over the fence, it will be an automatic single.
 After the first game has been completed this sequence starts over for the next game.

-3.2 Courtesy Runner
+a.
+Courtesy Runner

-3.2.1 Atlantic and Coastal Divisions
+i.
+Atlantic and Coastal Divisions